F0lak/dm_open_ref/ref/atom/var/invisibility.md

 A value of 101 is absolutely
 invisible, no matter what, and it is filtered from all lists of possible values for verb arguments.
-This is intended for objects that exist purely for some internal purpose, such as \"verb containers\".
+This is intended for objects that exist purely for some internal purpose, such as "verb containers".

 > [!TIP]
 > **See also:**